Anant-mishra1729/Discord-installer/README.md

-# Discord installer
+# Discord setup linux

-Shell script to install discord in any linux distribution
+Handy scripts to get Discord up and running, or remove it completely, on your Linux system - it works on any version!

 ## Usage

+### Installer
-Copy the script and save it in any file like `discord_setup.sh`  and run it with sudo privilege
+Copy the script and save it in any file like `discord_install.sh` & `discord_uninstall.sh` , execute it with sudo privileges.
 ```sh
 sudo sh discord_setup.sh
 ```

-## Script
 ```bash
 #!/bin/bash